gumaz/scala-play-docker-seed/README.md

 ```

 once you list your docker images, you will see
-the gumaz-seed image (that it's just 128MB) and you
+the gumaz-seed image (that is just 128MB) and you
 are ready to run the container:

 ```